CastleCSS/castlecss-forms/README.md

 - Download or clone the package

 ## Updating files
-CastleCSS is built so it's easy to update, you can just download make it your own as long as you don't ovewrite the core files.
+CastleCSS is built in such a way that it's easy to update, you can just download and make it your own as long as you don't overwrite the core files.
+To update the forms module, just run:

 ```npm update castlecss-forms```